116th Street–Columbia University station: Station layout

 This station has two side platforms and three tracks, the center one being an unused express track.
-The platforms were originally 350 ft long, as at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
+The station is served by the 1 at all times and is between 125th Street to the north and 110th Street to the south.
+The platforms were originally 350 ft long, like at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
 The platform extensions are at the southern ends of the original platforms.

 Two staircases from each platform lead to a mezzanine above the platforms, which contains the fare control area.
 Outside fare control, the mezzanine connects to stairways on either side of Broadway.

+The southbound platform contains an artwork by Michelle Greene, Railrider's Throne.
+The artwork, installed in 1991 as part of the MTA Arts for Transit program, was originally intended to be temporary.
+It consists of a large steel chair.
+Greene said she had created the artwork because she "wanted to create a whimsical environment that allows the commuter to feel special as opposed to alienated".

 The southbound local track is technically known as BB1 while the northbound one is BB4; the BB designation is used for chaining purposes along the Broadway–Seventh Avenue Line from 96th Street to 242nd Street.
 Although it cannot be accessed at 116th Street–Columbia University, the center track is designated as M. These designations are rarely, if ever, used in ordinary conversation.